Do you feel like you have no motivation for anything?

 “The feeling of wanting to have what someone else has”

-Envy is what many people have but no one wants to admit to it.
+Envy and jealousy of others are what many people have but no one wants to admit to it.
 No one ever wants to say they feel resentment when their coworker gets a raise before them.
 It’s when the other woman conceives a baby while you have been desperately trying.
 The friend that successfully started their own business.
 It must be luck you say.

 My track coach used to always say before the 4 by 2 race started, “Stay in your lane and don’t look back”.
 He said that because while you’re running you can use energy looking around at the runners beside you and going into someone else lane can disqualify you.